Bhumika-dg/Front-end-Projects/README.md

 # Front-end-Projects
+# Part A
 Demonstartion of use of the following :
-1.header
-2.footer
+      1. header
+      2. footer
-3.nav sections.
+      3. nav sections.
-4.Buttons
-5.Image
+      4. Buttons
+      5. Image
-6.Anchor tags
+      6. Anchor tags
-7.Ordered list
+      7. Ordered list
-8.Unordered list.
+      8. Unordered list.
+# Part B
+Website design